rohansh-tty/EVA-6/Assignments/S6/README.md

+# About Assignment

+Implement Group and Layer Normalization, test how they perform against Batchnorm.
+Also modularize everything.

 # File Structure

 [EVA6_S6.ipynb](Assignments/S6/EVA6_S6.ipynb): Main Colab notebook with all models inside it.
 I created a simple torch utility package and using it here.
 Link to torchkit.